 The main object of a share block company is to operate a share block scheme in respect of immovable property owned by it.
 A person that owns a share in a share block company is entitled to use and occupy a specific unit or portion of the immovable property owned by the share block company.
-A share in a share block company is excluded from the definition of "equity share" because the right of use attaching to the share represents an interest in immovable property and the intention is not to extend the relief to land-dealers.
+A Share in a share block company is excluded from the definition of "equity share" because these types of investments are normally held on capital account.